-We seek patent protection for all of our product candidates, and we have established several patents families comprised of issued patents and pending patent applications covering our proprietary RTGel formulation technology and the formulations, methods of use and manufacturing aspects of our product candidates.
-In the United States, we currently have four issued patents in the United States and several patent applications worldwide related to methods, systems and compositions for treating bladder cancer related to our lead product candidates, MitoGel and VesiGel, as well as RTGel, both on its own and formulated with other drugs.
-The four issued patents are expected to remain in effect until between 2024 and 2030.
-We also have five pending patent applications relating to MitoGel and VesiGel in Europe, the United States and Israel, and five pending patent applications relating to BotuGel in the United States and the European Union, as well as in each of Russia, China, and Israel.
+In the United States, we currently have four issued patents and several patent applications worldwide related to methods, systems and compositions for treating bladder cancer and upper urinary tract system conditions related to our lead product candidates, MitoGel and VesiGel, as well as RTGel, both on its own and formulated with other drugs.
+The four issued patents are expected to remain in effect until between 2024 and 2031.
+We also have seven pending patent applications relating to MitoGel and VesiGel in Europe, the United States and Israel, and five pending patent applications relating to BotuGel in the United States and the European Union, as well as in each of Russia, China, and Israel.
 In addition, we have two granted patents related to Vesimune in the United States as well as granted patents in the European Union, Japan, Australia, Mexico and China, each of which are expected to remain in effect until 2031.
 In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to Vesimune in the United States, the European Union, Canada, Korea, Brazil, Israel, Hong Kong and Japan.
+Moreover, we hold five granted patents in the United States as well as patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of urinary tract cancer.